What is Utilitarianism?

 3. The motives behind actions are ignored

 Consider two individuals, A and B, who donate $100 and $1,000, respectively, to a charity.
 Suppose individual A donated the money because he wanted to help the charity and individual B made the donation so that he could improve his own standing in society.
-Utilitarianism would consider individual’s B’s donation to be superior to individual A’s donation.
+Utilitarianism would consider individual B’s donation to be superior to individual A’s donation, despite the fact that it was made with an ulterior, and less noble, motive.